Dingane: Conflict with Voortrekkers

 Dingane orders the capture of Piet Retief's party of Voortrekkers while they are spectators to a dancing routine of his soldiers.

 In November 1837 Dingane met with Piet Retief, leader of the Voortrekkers.
 In return for their recovering some stolen cattle, Dingane signed a deed of cession of lands (written in English) to the Voortrekkers.
 It is generally believed that Dingane knew what he was signing although he could not have had any formal education, have read the contents of the document or have understood the concept of permanent land ownership since it was not a custom of the Zulus to assign land to individuals permanently.
 On 6 February 1838, after two days of feasting, the chief had Retief and his diplomatic party killed.

 They had been told to leave their firearms outside the royal kraal.
 Suddenly, when the dancing had reached a frenzied climax, Dingane leapt to his feet and shouted Bulalani abathakathi!

 The men were overpowered and dragged away to the hill kwaMatiwane, named after a chief, Matiwane, who had been killed there.
 Retief and his men were killed.
 It is alleged by some that they were killed because they withheld some of the cattle recovered from Chief Sekonyela.
 The general opinion is that Dingane did not wish to yield the land ceded to them in the treaty and mistrusted the presence of the Voortrekkers.

 At the same time, Dingane's forces killed Retief's undefended trek party, about 500 Boers and native servants, including women and children.
 The Boers called it the Weenen massacre.
 The nearby present-day town of Weenen (Dutch for "weeping") was named by early settlers in memory of the massacre.

+Then the Voortrekkers organised an attack on the Zulus led by Andries Potgieter (the veteran who defeated Mzilikazi and forced him to flee) and Piet Uys one of the Great trek leaders they matched into the Zulu territory and saw a herd of cattle at the mountains of italeni as they approached to get the cattles only to find out it was actually the Zulu shilds with the Zulu warriors who gave a chase on the Voortrekkers Andries Potgieter saw the trap and chose to save his live and Piet Uys was trapped and killed by Zulus who won the battle of Italeni.

 Dingane ordered his army to seek and kill the group of Voortrekkers under Andries Pretorius.
 The Zulu impis attacked the Voortrekker encampment, but they were defeated in the ensuing Battle of Blood River.
 An estimated 3,000 Zulus were killed.
 Dingane's commander at the battle was Ndlela kaSompisi.